 “It would be different if I was more of a baker,” I would think, dismissively.
 But, apparently, the joke’s on me.
 As it turns out, the stand mixer is much more diverse and multifunctional kitchen gadget than meets the eye, proving it can be useful beyond the expected cookie-dough-and-whipped-cream game.
 And I’m not just talking about all the cool things you can do when you shell out for fun add-on attachments like a pasta maker, spiralizer, or juicer, either.

 I hear you grabbing your pitchforks and torches, purists, but the fact of the matter is throwing all of the wet and dry ingredients in the mixing bowl and simply flicking a switch makes meatball assembly molto easy.
-P.S., Meatloaf-lovers should also take note of this “sorry, just got my nails done” hands-free technique—it’s almost the way mom used to make it, just, you know, a little less work.
+P.S., Meatloaf-lovers should also take note of this “Sorry, just got my nails done” hands-free technique—it’s almost the way mom used to make it, just, you know, a little less work.

-Whipping Perfect Mashed Potatoes
+2. Whipping Perfect Mashed Potatoes

-Shredding Chicken, Turkey, Beef, or Pork
+3. Shredding Chicken, Turkey, Beef, or Pork

 Craving chicken salad?
 Turkey enchiladas?
 A pulled pork sandwich?
-Cut down on your hanger time by tossing the tender, cooked meat in your mixing bowl, set the the speed to low, and let the paddle attachment do all the shredding for you.
+Cut down on your hanger time by tossing the tender, cooked meat in your mixing bowl, set the the speed to low, and let the paddle attachment do all the shredding for you:

 Most stand mixer owners are likely familiar with using the tool to whip up perfectly glossy, stiff-peaked meringue.
 Perhaps less obvious, but equally effective is to use the mixer to make blue ribbon-caliber marshmallows.
 Seriously, your hot chocolate and s’mores will thank you.